BabylonBenyamin/Jacket-Booster-Bot/sq-rocket-league-starter-master-Booster/README.md

 # sq-starter

-The starting point for bots built through Skillquest courses.
-Based on GoslingUtils.
+Hey Guys!
+This is the Jacket BOOSTER bot for the Rocket League bot competition!can YOU beat the BOOOSTER?!

 ## Course

-Find out more about our RLBot course on [our website](https://skillquest.io) or through the [Discord community](https://discord.gg/hqkKfMpPvX).
+Corbin's course: Find out more about our RLBot course on [our website](https://skillquest.io) or through the [Discord community](https://discord.gg/hqkKfMpPvX).